Cults-3

 Before I wrote my play, I’d always thought, like many other Subud members, ‘Of course Subud’s not a cult!

 Where’s our sinister leader, our walled compound where we live cut off from the world, our suicide pacts?’
+But

-arise where a benign figure who has no intention of fathering a cult, nevertheless ends up doing so?
+where a benign figure who has no intention of fathering a cult, nevertheless ends up doing so?

 Quoting the words of a fellow editor: